 Do not allow the battery to remain in discharged condition for any length of time.
-Do not operate machine if batteries are in poor condition or have a charge level below 25%, specific gravity below 1.155.
+Do not operate the machine if the battery is in poor condition or discharged beyond 75%, specific gravity below 1.170.

 Clean the top surface and the terminals of the battery periodically.
 Use a strong solution of baking soda and water.
 Brush the solution sparingly over the battery top, terminals, and cable clamps.
 Do not allow any baking soda solution to enter the battery.
 Use a wire brush to clean the terminal posts and the cable connectors.
 After cleaning, apply a coating of clear petroleum jelly to the terminals and the cable connectors.
 Keep the top of the battery clean and dry.